 For non-users, it signals that some major advancements have landed, which might make Rust worth another look.

-For those developing Rust itself, it provides a rallying point for the project as a whole.
+For those developing Rust, it provides a rallying point for the project as a whole.

-At the time of writing, there are two editions: Rust 2015 and Rust 2018.
+At the time of this writing, two Rust editions are available: Rust 2015 and Rust 2018.
 This book is written using Rust 2018 edition idioms.

-The edition key in Cargo.toml indicates which edition your code should be compiled under.
-If the key does not exist, it defaults to 2015 for backwards compatibility reasons.
+The edition key in Cargo.toml indicates which edition to use to compile your code.
+If the key doesn’t exist, it defaults to 2015 for backward compatibility reasons.

-Each project can choose to opt in to an edition other than the default 2015 edition.
-By doing so, editions can contain incompatible changes, such as adding a new keyword that might conflict with identifiers in code or turning warnings into errors.
-But unless you opt in to those changes, your code will continue to compile even as you upgrade the version of the Rust compiler that you use.
+Each project can opt in to an edition other than the default 2015 edition.
+Editions can contain incompatible changes, such as including a new keyword that conflicts with identifiers in code.
+However, unless you opt in to those changes, your code will continue to compile even as you upgrade the Rust compiler version you use.

 All Rust compiler versions support any edition that existed prior to that compiler’s release, and they can link crates of any supported editions together.
 Edition changes only affect the way the compiler initially parses code.
 Therefore, if you’re using Rust 2015 and one of your dependencies uses Rust 2018, your project will compile and be able to use that dependency.
 The opposite situation, where your project uses Rust 2018 and a dependency uses Rust 2015, works as well.

 To be clear: most features will be available on all editions.
-Developers using any edition of Rust will continue to see improvements as new stable releases are made.
-In some cases, however, mainly when new keywords are added, there may be new features that are only available in later editions.
-You only need to switch editions if you want to take advantage of such features.
+Developers using any Rust edition will continue to see improvements as new stable releases are made.
+However, in some cases, mainly when new keywords are added, some new features might only be available in later editions.
+You just need to switch editions if you want to take advantage of such features.

-For more details, the Edition Guide at https://rust-lang-nursery.github.io/edition-guide/ is a complete book about editions, including how to automatically upgrade your code to a new edition via cargo fix.
+For more details, the Edition Guide at https://rust-lang-nursery.github.io/edition-guide/ is a complete book about editions and includes how to automatically upgrade your code to a new edition via cargo fix.